Vegvisir-IoT/vegvisir-android/README.md

 ### Overview

-This is a Android implementation for [Vegvisir Project](https://vegvisir.cs.cornell.edu/).
+This is an Android implementation for [Vegvisir Project](https://vegvisir.cs.cornell.edu/).
 As the origin Vegvisir project designed in a layered structure, this implementation mimics the ideas in the paper splitting the Vegvisir Android infrastructure into the following layers: